BitcoinDesign/Guide/guide/how-it-works/custom-spending-conditions.md

 ### Flexibility vs. complexity

 Spending conditions based on Miniscript are composable.
-This means that you can create as many spending paths as you want.
+This means that you can create as many spending conditions as you like.
 You can even have one of the keys in one wallet be a multi-key wallet itself.
-Or you can combine time locked spending paths with veto keys.
+Or you can combine time locked spending conditions with veto keys.
 However, these kinds of setups can become complex very quickly and should not be used in most personal setups or by users who are new to bitcoin.

 ### Backups